klausfrieler/JAJ/README.md

 x$packages[x$packages$package %in% c("JAJ", "psychTestR", "psychTestRCAT"), ]
 ```

+## Acknowledgments

+Acknowledgment to the members of the Applied Cognitive Psychology and Neuroscience Laboratory of the Sirius University of Science and Technology, Sochi.

 ## Installation instructions (local use)

 1. If you don't have R installed, install it from here: https://cloud.r-project.org/